Robust Pivoting Manipulation using Contact Implicit Bilevel Optimization: Introduction

-\textbf{Contributions.} This paper has the following contributions. \begin{enumerate} \item We present analysis of mechanical stability of pivoting manipulation with uncertainty in mass, CoM location, and coefficient of friction. \item We present a robust contact-implicit bilevel optimization (CIBO) technique which can be used to optimize the mechanical stability margin to compute robust trajectories for pivoting manipulation.
+\textbf{Contributions.} This paper has the following contributions. \begin{enumerate} \item We present analysis of mechanical stability of pivoting manipulation with uncertainty in mass, CoM location, contact location, and coefficient of friction. \item We present a robust contact-implicit bilevel optimization (CIBO) technique which can be used to optimize the mechanical stability margin to compute robust trajectories for pivoting manipulation.
 For objects with non-convex shapes, we present a formulation with mode-based optimization. \end{enumerate} The proposed method is demonstrated for reorienting parts using a 6 DoF manipulator (see \fig{fig:pivoting_abstractfig}.
 Please see a video demonstrating hardware experiments at this link\footnote{\url{https://www.youtube.com/watch?v=ojlZDaGytSY}}).
 A preliminary version of this work was initially presented at a conference~\cite{9811812}.
-However, compared to the previous work, this paper has the following major differences: \begin{enumerate} \item We present analysis of the proposed manipulation considering patch contact, and stochastic friction coefficients at the different points of contact. \item We present a mode-based optimization formulation which can be used for computing robust trajectories for objects with non-convex geometry. \end{enumerate}
+However, compared to the previous work, this paper has the following major differences: \begin{enumerate} \item We present analysis of the proposed manipulation considering patch contact, uncertain mass on a slope, robot finger contact location, and stochastic friction coefficients at the different points of contact. \item We present a mode-based optimization formulation which can be used for computing robust trajectories for objects with non-convex geometry. \item We also implement a closed-loop controller with vision feedback which operates in an MPC fashion where we use CIBO for re-computation of controller up on state feedback.
+We show that we are able to achieve additional robustness for the closed-loop controller. \end{enumerate}

 In Section~\ref{sec:related_work}, we present work which is relevant to our proposed work.
 In Section~\ref{sec:mechanics}, we present the mechanics of pivoting manipulation.
 Section~\ref{sec:sec_formulation} presents an analysis of frictional stability margin considering different sources of uncertainty.
 In Section~\ref{sec:robust_to}, we present the proposed contact-implicit bilevel optimization (CIBO) for robust pivoting manipulation.
 Section~\ref{sec:results} presents numerical results of trajectory optimization as well as experimental evaluation using a manipulator arm and several different objects.
 Finally, the paper is concluded in Section~\ref{sec:discussion} with some topics for future research.